Section 11(d) – Presumption of innocence

 In Chaulk, supra, the Supreme Court held that the reverse onus imposed on the accused in relation to the presumption of sanity infringed section 11(d) but was justified under section 1.

-Limiting the accused's ability to put forward an intoxication defence that could raise a reasonable doubt regarding whether the accused had the necessary mens rea limits section 11(d) (R. v.
+Limiting the accused's ability to put forward an intoxication defence that could raise a reasonable doubt regarding whether the accused had the necessary guilty mind (mens rea) limits section 11(d) (R. v.
 Daviault, 3 S.C.R.
 63; R. v.
 Robinson, 1 S.C.R.
-683).
+683; Brown, supra; Brown, supra).

 Justifying further Crown disclosure: Requiring the accused to establish a basis for a disclosure request where the Crown disputes the existence of the item requested, does not limit section 11(d) (R. v.
 Chaplin, 1 S.C.R.
 727).